- Didn't we already vote on Ranked Choice Voting?

 Ranked choice voting can influence who decides to run for public office.
 It can influence how candidates interact with (more) voters and govern as elected leaders (coming to the middle to find common ground).
 It does not help or hurt the electoral chances of any party.

-Yes.
-Courts have already ruled that ranked choice voting upholds the principle of one person, one vote, and it restores the principle of majority rule.
+Courts elsewhere have also ruled that ranked choice voting upholds the principle of one person, one vote, and it restores the principle of majority rule.

 No. Whether it's deciding what car to buy or what menu item to order, we make ranked choices every day of our lives.
 Shouldn't we have the same power to rank candidates for public office?
 Ranked choice voting just makes sense.
 In the 2011 mayoral election in Portland, 94% of voters surveyed said that they “fully understood” the ballot design and the voting instructions.